Top 10+ Strongest Animals in Ocean (Most Powerful Fish 2023) | Updated

 Diet zooplankton, including copepods, euphausiids, and cyprids

 The second position on our list of Strongest Animals in the Ocean is the North Pacific Right Whale.
-These whales occur up to a length of 15-19 m and may weigh nearly 60-80 tons, which also makes them the thickest whales.
+These whales occur up to a length of 15-19 m.
+They may weigh nearly 60-80 tons, which also makes them the thickest whales.

 With their enormous body proportions, the North Pacific Right Whales are immensely powerful.
 They are baleen whales and mostly feed on Copepods (tiny crustaceans).